 - Trim the base of the cauliflower to remove any green leaves and the stem.

-- Make small cuts in the cauliflower head and then rub the marinade all over the cauliflower, allowing some of it to come inside of it.
+- Place the cauliflower head onto an aluminum foil, then Make cuts in the cauliflower head and then rub the marinade all over the cauliflower, allowing some of it to come inside of it.

 - You can keep the leftovers covered in the fridge for up to 3 days.